 The capabilities listed below are under development.
 Please note that some minor adjustments to the described capabilities may occur leading up to July 2019.

 - MAP Growth will not terminate or invalidate tests when students rapid-guess on 30 percent of the total number of test questions.

 - Students will receive a message at the start of the test encouraging them to remain engaged.

 - When students rapid-guess, proctors will be notified and the test will auto-pause so the proctor can re-engage the student and resume the test.

-- New in-product training and content at NWEA Connection will provide detailed guidance on the rapid-guessing test invalidation rule, the associated functionality and reports, and guidelines for communicating the relevance of test engagement to students.
+- New in-product training and content at NWEA Connection will provide detailed guidance on the auto-pause feature and guidelines for communicating the relevance of test engagement to students.

-- New videos will help parents, teachers, proctors, and students understand the relevance of student engagement on tests and the reasons for the rapid-guessing invalidation rule.
+- New resources will help parents, teachers, proctors, and students understand the relevance of student engagement on tests.

 How do I get more details on test engagement for fall 2019 testing?